Philosophy, theology, and fundamental theory of Catholic canon law: Fundamental theory of canon law

 The fundamental theory of canon law is a discipline covering the basis of canon law in the very nature of the church.
-Fundamental theory is a newer discipline that takes as is object "the existence and nature of what is juridical in the Church of Jesus Christ."
+Fundamental theory is a newer discipline that takes as its object "the existence and nature of what is juridical in the Church of Jesus Christ."
 The discipline seeks to provide a theoretical basis for the coexistence and complementarity of canon law and the Catholic Church, and it seeks to refute the "canonical antijuridicism" (the belief that law of the church constitutes a contradiction in terms; that law and church are radically incompatible) of the various heretical movements and of the Protestant Reformation on the one hand, and on the other, the antijuridicism deriving from a belief that all law is identifiable with the law of the state; that in order to be true law, the state must be its maker.
 The discipline seeks to better explain the nature of law in the church and engages in theological discussions in post-conciliar Catholicism and seeks to combat "postconciliar antijuridicism".